-The Communications Policy provides that the General Counsel will make a record of the receipt of any such communications.
-All properly addressed communications will be delivered to the specified recipient(s) not less than once each calendar quarter, and will not be directed to or reviewed by management prior to receipt by such persons.
+The Communications Policy provides that the General Counsel will make a record of the receipt of any such communications and, if requested by such persons, sort and organize the communications and summarize information.
+All properly addressed communications will be delivered not less than once each calendar quarter, and will not be directed to or reviewed by management prior to receipt by such persons.